 - Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff

 - Overseeing the financial performance of the organisation and making sure its money is well spent.

 What does this look like in action?

-We work closely with the school's senior leadership team to create a long term strategic development plan, as well as an annual School Improvement Plan.
+We work closely with the school's senior leadership team to create the school's vision and values, as well as a School Development Plan.
 We analyse pupil performance data, visit the school meeting with teachers and pupils, and oversee the development of curriculum policy.
 We scrutinise the budget, oversee the development of all school policies, sign off on staff pay, receive reports on care and maintenance of the building, monitor grounds and equipment.

 Who are we?

-The governing body is the 'critical friend' of the school and, as such, we seek to ensure that we fulfil our aims and objectives and meet statutory requirements.
-We are made up of elected parent and staff representatives, Local Authority members, and co-opted governors with relevant skills from the local community.
+The governing body is made up of a mix of elected parent and staff representatives, Local Authority members, and co-opted governors with relevant skills from the local community.
 Our Instrument of Government sets out our exact constitution.